 -Ignorance, the greatest foe of man, hath filled the world with martyrs.
-Ignorance is man's strongest enemy ; and the cause of his greatest misfortunes.
+Ignorance is man's strongest enemy : and the cause of his greatest misfortunes.

--The more the Soul dwells and meditates upon divine themes, the more will its capacity be enlarged and its affections refined and chastened.
+The more the Soul dwells and meditates upon divine themes, the more will its capacity be enlarged and its affections refined and chastened.

--We are just as much in eternity Now (this very moment) as we ever The infinite and eternal Now will be. is all we have to call our own.
+-We are just as much in eternity Now (this very moment) as we ever will be.
+The infinite and eternal Now is all we have to call our own.

-the world's inhabitants : by your no- lake images forth the firmament. bility, by your happiness, by your superior offspring, by your high intelli- the only infallible mediums of revelagence and eloquence and psychologic tion : the only Church, Creed, and Repower ; in a word, by all that distin- ligion natural to the mind of man. guishes the Kingdom of Heaven from the discords of Earth.
+the world's inhabitants : by your no- lake images forth the firmament. bility, by your happiness, by your su- - Nature, Reason, and Intuition are perior offspring, by your high intelli- the only infallible mediums of revelagence and eloquence and psychologic tion : the only Church, Creed, and Repower ; in a word, by all that distin- ligion natural to the mind of man. guishes the Kingdom of Heaven from the discords of Earth.

--A man must not only know that it degrades him beneath it. is wrong to do certain things (because of the logical consequences and suffer- soil of Heaven planted in the garden of ing that will follow to himself [karma]) the human Soul, blooming with an but he must also feel that he is too no- ever-increasing beauty and with an ble, too just, too regardful of the in- eternal fragrance, it is Reason. terests and development of kindred, neighbor, and the world, to allow of rituals, is not the religion of manhimself ever to sin against light and hood : men need a religion which, knowledge.
+-A man must not only know that it degrades him beneath it. is wrong to do certain things (because of the logical consequences and suffer- soil of Heaven planted in the garden of ing that will follow to himself [karma]) the human Soul, blooming with an but he must also feel that he is too no- ever-increasing beauty and with an ble, too just, too regardful of the in- eternal fragrance, it is Reason. terests and development of kindred, -A religion of forms, of ceremonies, neighbor, and the world, to allow of rituals, is not the religion of manhimself ever to sin against light and hood : men need a religion which, knowledge.